 If some one in your travel group don't want to take the bus, our guide will help find a good relaxing place for him/her to waiting for the rest of you.

 There are 999 steep and narrow steps up to the cave.
 It is a hard and tiresome climb (about 30 minutes).
 The views from the cave are quite plain, and it is always crowded, and hard to find a good place for photos.
 So it's only really worth doing to say you've "climbed the stairway to heaven" and "knocked on Heaven's Door".

 The World Wingsuit League held the first and second World Wingsuit Championships at Tianmen Mountain, flying through Tianmen Cave!

 The tour needs more than half a day, even a full day if you want to travel slowly.
 Our guide will remind you to bring some snacks.
 Food sold at the small restaurants on the mountain is expensive, and the quality is unreliable.
 We don't arrange our customers to eat on the mountain.

 The itinerary usually goes this way:

 The scenery is best on clear days.
 On rainy days there is usually thick fog (cloud) over the mountains, which covers everything.
 Mists are usually heavy if it rains the day before.
 The mountains in mist are a mystical scene, so there is an upside to the cloudiness.

 There are clean squat toilets at every major sight.
-Your guide will tell you when they are.
+Your guide will tell you where they are.
 No toilet paper is supplied, so bring your own.